shreyas36/Weatherapp/README.md

 # Weatherapp
-Weather app usig django and openweathermap API.
+Weather app using django and openweathermap API.